wildsebastian/nix-config/README.md

 ```

 This creates an example config in `~/.nixpkgs/darwin-configuration` and bootstraps the system.
 Afterwards we can clone this repository and build the system using nix flakes.
+You can omit the
+path to flake if you are in the directory already.
 ```sh
 darwin-rebuild switch --flake <path_to_flake>/.#
 ```